 Foodies will love Bowhouse Market which holds monthly food and craft markets, with live music, just a 10-minute walk from Catchpenny Safari Lodges.
 If you are an animal fan then visit the Fife Alpaca Farm – why not take one of these super cute creatures out for a walk.
 If you are looking for puffins, then boat trips to the Isle of May run from Anstruther just up the coast.

-Read more: seafood and sea views in the east neuk of fife
+Read more: the east neuk of fife

 However, it is really all about relaxing in the outdoors at Catchpenny Safari Lodges – sit out on the deck, light your fire pit and watch the sun go down over Elie Lighthouse and the Lady’s Tower… glamping perfection!